skynet0x01/tugarecon/README.md

 ## 📄 License

 This project is licensed under **GNU GPLv3**.
 The source file headers include the GPLv3 license and a patent restriction clause — the `README` has been updated to reflect that.
-> If you prefer to use the MIT license, update the license headers in the source files accordingly to keep legal consistency.

 ---
 ## 📦 Requirements & Dependencies